brimdata/zed/ppl/zqd/recruiter/README.md

 The current design calls for one recruiter per cluster.
 When that recruiter unexpectly restarts, all registered worker pods will be in a loop that will cause them to reregister after a short delay specified in their config (e.g. 200 ms with an exponential backoff).
 In a healthy cluster, restarting a recruiter will be sub-second, and all available workers will reregister shortly thereafter.
 No information is lost, and the the recruiter is available for `/recruit` requests without a significant interuption.

 The recruiter is "more or less" a stateless service, given that it only persists state about its current open connections.
 So, if we want to, we could safely run more than one instance of a recruiter in the same cluster.
 Statistically, we would expect the two instances to split the worker pool into two similarly sized partitions with no overlap.
 This would only be favorable for large clusters where a smaller pool would not lead to suboptimal scheduling.
 It might be a good idea for clusters that have more than a few hundred available workers.
-In any case, the ablity two run two recruiters without conflict could be helpful for a zero-downtime rolling upgrade.
+In any case, the ablity to run two recruiters without conflict could be helpful for a zero-downtime rolling upgrade.

 ## Recovery on query root process restart